cloudwan/gohan/docs/source/schema.rst

 Schemas might also have any of the following optional properties.

 - parent    -- the id of the parent schema
+- on_parent_delete_cascade -- cascading delete when parent resource deleted
 - namespace -- resource namespace
 - prefix    -- resource path prefix
 - metadata  -- application specific schema metadata (object)